GaloisInc/saw-training/Salsa20.rst

 +------------------+---------------+-------------------+

-Even with this limited data set, the benefits of using compositional verification are clear: There's an effectively 2x increase in speed in this example, even accounting for the fact that the verification of ``s20_hash`` is still treated compositionally.
+Even with this limited data set, the benefits of using compositional verification are clear: There's effectively a 2x increase in speed in this example, even accounting for the fact that the verification of ``s20_hash`` is still treated compositionally.